-The bill includes \$450 million for research and development to advance coal, natural gas, oil, and other fossil energy technologies that provide 82% of our nation's energy.
-The bill also includes \$656 million for nuclear energy research, development, and demonstration activities.
+The bill includes \$450 million - \$58 million below the post-sequester level for Fiscal Year 2013 - for research and development to advance coal, natural gas, oil, and other fossil energy technologies that provide 82% of our nation's energy.
+The bill also includes \$656 million for nuclear energy research, development, and demonstration activities - \$63 million below the post-sequester level for fiscal year 2013.
 Funding for the Small Modular Reactors program is provided to keep this important initiative on-track.
-Both of these programs are cut below the fiscal year 2013 post sequester level.

-The bill combines the electricity delivery program and the energy efficiency and renewable energy program, and provides \$983 million for a new combined account, excluding rescissions.
+Finally, the bill combines the electricity delivery program and the energy efficiency and renewable energy program, and provides \$983 million - \$971 million below last year's level - for a new combined account, excluding rescissions.
 The recommendation reorients these programs to focus on efforts to address electricity infrastructure resilience (including cybersecurity) and gasoline prices.